mikeb127/ABAP_TESTS/README.md

 # ABAP_TESTS
 Test files to replicate performance scenarios

 Apologies for the casual variable naming in some places.
+All 3 CDS views are contained within the CDS text file.